brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

 **Reducing the size of communication buffers** is relevant when activating ZeRO, as it will lead to the distribution of parameters across all processors.
 This in practice will add the overhead of reduce and broadcast operations, that require memory buffers to be allocated for all data to be sent of received.
 This may be an issue as these buffers may be large.
-To overcome this issue, we can reduce the maximum communication buffer size and perform the communication in parcels.
+To overcome this issue, we can decrease the maximum size of communication buffer on reduce and all-gather operations and perform the communication in parcels.
 On top of that, we can enable  **communication overlap** that attempts to overlap the reduction of the gradients with backward computation.
 To enable these 2 optimizations, we add to the config:

 ```json